 2. Introduction of visitors; recognition of anyone wishing to address the Commission

-5. Report on Live Oak Centennial Celebration by Nancy Coquat
+9. Live Oak Courthouse Centennial Celebration by Nancy Coquat & MM Campbell

 Live Oak County Historical Commission